-The aircraft used for the APC must be of the appropriate category and be capable of being operated for the kind of operations relevant to the aerial application endorsement(s) the applicant holds and that are assessed in the APC.
+The aircraft used for the APC must be of the appropriate category and be capable of being operated for the kind of operations relevant to the aerial application endorsements the applicant holds and that are assessed in the APC.

-The FEH activities and manoeuvres, listed in the Requirements column of Table 32 below, mirror the APC test form and FTM items.
+The activities and manoeuvres, listed in FEH 30.4.3 table 41, mirror the APC test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 6 for the APC.